apigee-labs/rapier/README.md

                 text:
                     type: string

-This API defines a single resource at the URL `/message` whose type is `Hello-message`.
+The API defined by this Rapier specification exposes a single resource whose type is `Hello-message` at the URL `/message`.
 This Entity has a single declared property called `text`.
 The API implied by this specification does not allow this resource to be deleted, because it is well-known, but it does allow it to be retrieved using GET and modified using PATCH.
 This is an example of the 'conventions' we mentioned.
 Rapier also assumes that a GET response includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
 Rapier also assumes that the server will add